nandoabreu/rd-spark-kafka-stream/README.md

 After processing, the transformed data is written into a **PostgreSQL** database for persistence.

 ### Visualization:
-Finally, **Grafana** is used to create a real-time dashboard that visualizes the CPU temperature data, offering insights into the performance of the devices over time.
-Grafana pulls the data directly from PostgreSQL to generate charts and graphs for better readability.
+In this project, **Grafana** is utilized to create a dynamic dashboard that visualizes the CPU temperature data, providing valuable insights into the performance of the devices over time.
+The dashboard pulls data directly from PostgreSQL, enabling the generation of informative charts and graphs that enhance readability and interpretation of the data.

+To give you a glimpse of the dashboard’s layout and functionality, a snapshot link is available [here](https://snapshots.raintank.io/dashboard/snapshot/7g2rBArUuEgBcEynMROOmekywUPuCiqJ).
+Please note that this snapshot does not reflect live data due to privacy constraints associated with the database connection.
+However, it effectively showcases the current configuration and design of the dashboard, demonstrating how the CPU temperature metrics are visualized.

 ## Process Flow